Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Factorization updates

-Blocks shown in gray are zero in the absence of coupling between the first and final stages.
+As discussed above, the blocks $\Xifwd[l]_0$ shown in gray are zero in the absence of coupling between the first and final stages.
 They are included here because the same structure generalizes to larger problems.
 Levels $l=\log_2\!
 P$ and $l=\log_2\!
 P - 1$ are special cases (at these levels, the system has been reduced to a block $2\times 2$ matrix), while all other levels $l < \log_2\!
 P - 1$ follow the same pattern as shown in \eqref{eq:update-cr-building-block}.
 The resulting procedure is summarized in \Cref{alg:fact-parallel-riccati-cr-update}, which follows the same structure as the factorization in \Cref{alg:fact-parallel-riccati-cr}.
 A graph representation of the algorithm is shown in \Cref{fig:cyclic-reduction-update-graph-16}.
-For brevity, the factorization and update algorithms listed here assume that there is no coupling between the first and final stages;\,\footnote{This allows levels $\log_2\!
+Further implementation details such as the data structures used to store the update matrices are discussed in \Cref{app:data-structures}.
+For brevity, the factorization and update algorithms listed here assume that there is no coupling between the first and final stages;\,\footnote{ This allows levels $\log_2\!
 P - 1$ and $\log_2\!
 P$ to be handled in the same way as earlier levels, simplifying the pseudocode.
-For the full, vectorized implementation of \cyqlone{}, the last levels of the recursion are handled using PCR or PCG instead of CR, so this special case does not occur there.} they can easily be extended to include such coupling by replacing levels $l=\log_2\!
-P$ and $l=\log_2\!
-P - 1$ by a simple block $2\times 2$ Cholesky factorization and update, respectively.
+In vectorized implementations of \cyqlone{}, the last levels are handled using PCR or PCG instead of CR, avoiding the block $2\times 2$ case entirely.} they can easily be extended to include such coupling by introducing a special case for the last two levels of the algorithm, as described in \Cref{app:gen-cr-periodic}.

 Thanks to the similar structure between the factorization (\Cref{fig:cyclic-reduction-graph-16}) and factorization update procedures (\Cref{fig:cyclic-reduction-update-graph-16}), it is possible to switch from factorization updates to re-factorizations at any level in the algorithm.
-This is useful when the sizes $m_i$ of the update matrices become too large relative to the block size $n_x$ at a certain level in the recursion, making re-factorization -- with cost $\landauO(n_x^3)$ -- more economical than factorization updates -- with cost $\landauO(m_i n_x^2)$.
+This is useful when the sizes $m_i$ of the update matrices become large relative to the block size $n_x$ at a certain level in the recursion, making re-factorization -- with cost $\landauO(n_x^3)$ -- more economical than factorization updates -- with cost $\landauO(m_i n_x^2)$.